Since the COVID-19 pandemic, Walt Disney World has updated its safety protocols which you can review here.

-If you’re planning a trip to Disney, it’s important to pack everything you need to make it a magical vacation.
+If you’re planning a trip to Disneyland or Disney World, it’s important to pack everything you need to make it a magical vacation.

 What to Pack for Disney

 Packing for Disney is similar to packing for most vacations, but there are a few key tricks that can help you save money on your Disney trip.

 My family has been going to Disney World my entire life, and these are the money-savings items you should never forget to pack.

-Buying groceries can save you a ton of money because you won’t be dining out for every meal.
-It works whether you’re staying at a hotel or in a condo with a full kitchen.
+Buying groceries can save you a ton of money because you can avoid dining out for every meal.
+It works whether you’re staying at a hotel or in a vacation rental with a full kitchen.

 If you’re staying at a hotel, ask if you can reserve a room with a mini-fridge and a microwave so you can be more flexible with the variety of the groceries you purchase.

-One of the best ways to save money is to bring a soft-sided cooler for your group’s meals into the park.
+One of the best ways to save money is to bring a small cooler for your group’s meals into the park.
 Coolers must follow Disney’s bag restrictions and must not contain dry ice or loose ice cubes.

 If you don’t want to buy a lot of groceries, at least bring snacks to avoid paying for the expensive treats at Disney.
-Plus, stopping for food puts you in yet another line and prevents you from enjoying all of the activities you want to do in the park.
+Plus, stopping for food puts you in yet another line and could prevent you from enjoying all of the activities you want to do in the park.

 The most important thing to bring on a Disney vacation is a pair of good, broken-in walking shoes!
-From waiting in line to walking across the park to get to a dinner reservation, you will be on your feet a lot.
+From waiting in line to walking across the park to go to dinner, you will be on your feet a lot.

 Bringing layers may sound silly if you’re going to a Disney park during the summer, but this is an important tip!
-Indoor shows, transportation and restaurants inside the park can get cold so you almost always need a light jacket to stay comfortable.
+Indoor shows, transportation and restaurants inside the parks can get cold, so you often need a light jacket to stay comfortable.